-Like I always say, people are in favor of taxing the rich, but eventually they’re going to be the rich.
+Like I always say, people are in favor of taxing the rich, but eventually, they’re going to be the rich.
 Eventually the rich will be anyone making $10,000 a year.

 Even today, 63% of Americans couldn’t pay a $500 surprise repair bill or a $1,000 emergency room bill if the need arose.
 If you have anything more than that sitting in your bank account, you’re rich!
 If your car breaks down and you can fix it without a sweat, you’re rich to those people!

 The same factors that stimulate a culture of fear contribute to the resentment and hostility towards business and success in the West of today.
-When I consider the slippery slope that backs policies in favor of renouncing citizenship in the name of national security, I worry for other basic freedoms.
+When I consider the slippery slope that backs policies in favor of renouncing citizenship in the name of national security, I worry about other basic freedoms.

 Again, I’m not saying that all your freedom is going to vanish tomorrow.
 I don’t want to be an alarmist.
-However, I do recognize that governments — and apparently large majorities of the population — are looking for reasons to justify more control over a world they feel is in chaos.
+However, I do recognize that governments — and apparently a large majority of the population — are looking for reasons to justify more control over a world they feel is in chaos.

 They always start by saying “This is so reasonable!
 It’s only for terrorists.”
 Well, who’s a terrorist?
 What about domestic terrorists?
 And what is a domestic terrorist, anyway?
 Why not revoke the passport privileges of people who’ve committed wire fraud too, the most over-utilized accusation on the books?
 Again, they can set the terms.

 Once you start picking up the rug, things start to creep in.
-It’s like the four minute mile: once one person runs it, everybody can.
+It’s like the four-minute mile: once one person runs it, everybody can.
 Then it’s all about going even faster.
 It’s the same way everything else has crept in.
 So where does it stop?